-Before understanding if you need to be DFARS compliant, let’s understand what DFARS is: DFARS 252.204-7012 is a cyber clause that has been implemented alongside NIST 800-171 to aid in protecting private information within non-federal IT systems.
-If an organization bids or accepts a contract from the Department of Defense (DoD) that involves the storage of controlled classified information (CUI) then more than likely it will have to comply with DFARS and NIST 800-171 regulations.
-While the enforcement of these regulations has proven inconsistent it is becoming more important than ever to comply with the security controls laid out in these frameworks.
+Before determining whether your organization must comply with DFARS, it's important to understand what DFARS is.
+DFARS 252.204-7012 is a cyber clause that has been implemented alongside NIST 800-171 to aid in protecting private information within non-federal IT systems.
+If an organization bids on or accepts a contract from the Department of Defense (DoD) that involves the storage of controlled unclassified information (CUI) they will have to comply with DFARS and NIST 800-171 regulations.
+Additionally, with the publication of the CMMC final rule, organizations must be prepared to prove their compliance to a third-party.
 To further protect national and global supply lines all contractors will eventually be required to comply with DFARS in some capacity.
-Here are a few beginners steps for starting your compliance journey.
+Here are several steps an organization can take when beginning their journey into DoD compliance.

 Start with NIST 800-171

 The first step in determining how much work it will take to become DFARS compliant is to assess your current level of compliance through the lens of NIST 800-171.
 NIST 800-171 is the groundwork in which DFARS, CMMC, and other federal regulations are built on.
-NIST 800-171 is made up of 110 security requirements that are divided into 14 control families.
-These controls range from the most basic to more advanced tactics to increasing your security posture.
-When assessing your current level of compliance it is important to make sure your organization is compliant with all 110 requirements as all contractors are required to conduct a basic assessment using NIST 800-171 as an outline.
+NIST 800-171 is made up of 110 security requirements that are divided into 14 control families with requirements ranging from basic to more technical and advanced.
+When assessing your current level of compliance, it is important to make sure your organization is compliant with all 110 requirements as all contractors are required to conduct a basic assessment using NIST 800-171 as an outline (DFARS 252.204-7019).
+Once the assessment is completed, contractors must submit their results to the Supplier Performance Risk System (SPRS).

 Create a System Security Plan